khofstadter/CS220-AU-navigating-the-digital-world/_drafts/websites.md

 ## other
 - make our own website to have control over our data
 - OpenGraphs/SEO
-- shall I direct trafic from my social media to my own website, why?
+- shall I direct traffic from my social media to my own website, why?
 - archive.org to see old websites

 ## todo
 - find website where you can see that it was edited e.g. the author even says this was changed because or version 2, etc.
-- use of diqus?
+- use of disqus?
 - use of analytics?